 \section{Observations and Data Analysis}

-We analyzed all 34 pointed observations of IGR J17091-3624 made with {\it RXTE}/PCA between 9 February 2011 (MJD 55601) and 10 April 2011 (MJD 55661).
-We used archival data for 28 observations from 9 February 2011 to 29 March 2011, and real time data for last six observations.
-Due to insufficient amount of data and inferior quality, we were unable to extract the background data file for all of the High-Energy X-ray Timing Experiment (HEXTE; \citet{b106}) observations.
-Hence, we used only the {\it RXTE}/PCA standard-2 science array data and event mode good xenon data for our analysis.
+We analyze all {\it RXTE}/PCA observations of IGR J17091$-$3624 between 9 February, 2011 (MJD 55601) and 15 April, 2011 (MJD 55666).
+Due to insufficient good time intervals and inferior quality, we are unable to extract the background data file for all High-Energy X-ray Timing Experiment (HEXTE; \citet{b106}) observations.
+Hence, we use only the {\it RXTE}/PCA {\tt Standard-2} Science Array data and event mode {\tt GoodXenon} data for our analysis.
 Observation details are given in Table 1.
-We also analyzed three {\it RXTE}/PCA observations of GRS 1915+105 on 26 May 1997, 03 June 1997 and 22 June 1997 when the sources was in `$\rho$' class. {\it RXTE}/PCA consists of an array of five proportional counters (PCU0-4) filled with xenon gas, with total effective area of $\sim$ 6500 cm$^{2}$, operating in 2.0-60.0 keV energy range \citep{b27}.
-We used data observed with all xenon layers of PCU2.
-During the start or the stop of any PCU unit, many observations showed large count rate fluctuations due to the instrument in the lightcurve.
-To take care of that, we first created xte filter file for each PCA observation and calculated good time interval (GTI) from the exposure time by applying all standard filtering criteria including breakdown events.
+We also analyze five {\it RXTE}/PCA observations of GRS 1915+105 between 26 May, 1997 and 22 June, 1997 when the source was in `$\rho$' class. {\it RXTE}/PCA consists of an array of five proportional counters (PCU0-4) filled with Xenon gas, with total effective area of $\sim$ 6500 cm$^{2}$, operating in 2.0-60.0 keV energy range \citep{b27}.
+We use data observed with all Xenon layers of {\tt PCU2}.
+During the start or the stop of any PCU unit, many observations show large count rate fluctuations in the light curve due to the instrumental effects.
+To take care of that, we first create xte filter file for each PCA observation and calculate good time interval (GTI) from the exposure time by applying all standard filtering criteria including breakdown events.
 Calculated values of good time interval are provided in Table 1.
-Using GTI values of individual observation, we extracted background subtracted light-curve from good xenon data having resolution of 125 micro-sec.
-As the variability time scale found in light curve is larger than the actual resolution, we used 1s re-binning.
-Observations with the background subtracted PCA intensity $\ge$ 15 cts s$^{-1}$PCU$^{-1}$ were considered.
+Using GTI values of individual observation, we extract background subtracted light curve from {\tt GoodXenon} data having resolution of 125 $\mu$s.
+Observations with the background subtracted PCA intensity $\ge$ 15 cts.s$^{-1}$PCU$^{-1}$ are considered.